skatty666/PortHack/README.md

 There are debugging .cs for exploring Camera positions and the like.

 This is literally just to look pretty on your Desktop, nothing else.
+Oh yeah and this wasn't even made by me, the programming was made by Kiro (really cool AI), I just did a lot of research to just make it pop as good as it does...And that was tough, trust me.

 ## Features